obinesto/youtube-clone/README.md

 # YouTube Clone

-A modern, feature-rich YouTube clone built with Next.js 15, React, and Supabase.
+A modern YouTube clone built with Next.js 15, React, and Supabase.
 This application replicates core YouTube functionalities with a clean, responsive interface.

 ## 🚀 Features